Bartolomeo Ammannati

 In 1569, Ammannati was commissioned to build the Ponte Santa Trinita, a bridge over the Arno River.
 The three arches are elliptic, and though very light and elegant, has survived, when floods had damaged other Arno bridges at different times.
 Santa Trinita was destroyed in 1944, during World War II, and rebuilt in 1957.

 Ammannati designed what is considered a prototypic Mannerist sculptural ensemble in the Fountain of Neptune (Fontana del Nettuno), prominently located in the Piazza della Signoria in the center of Florence.
-The assignment was originally given to the aged Bartolommeo Bandinelli; however when Bandinelli died, Ammannati's design, bested the submissions of Benvenuto Cellini and Vincenzo Danti, to gain the commission.
+The assignment was originally given to the aged Bartolommeo Bandinelli; however when Bandinelli died, Ammannati's design bested the submissions of Benvenuto Cellini and Vincenzo Danti, resulting in Ammanati gaining the commission.
 From 1563 and 1565, Ammannati and his assistants, among them Giambologna, sculpted the block of marble that had been chosen by Bandinelli.
 He took Grand Duke Cosimo I as model for Neptune's face.
 The statue was meant to highlight Cosimo's goal of establishing a Florentine Naval force.
 The ungainly sea god was placed at the corner of the Palazzo Vecchio within sight of Michelangelo's David statue, and the then 87-year-old sculptor is said to have scoffed at Ammannati— saying that he had ruined a beautiful piece of marble— with the ditty: "Ammannati, Ammanato, che bel marmo hai rovinato!"
 Ammannati continued work on this fountain for a decade, adding around the perimeter a cornucopia of demigod figures: bronze reclining river gods, laughing satyrs and marble sea horses emerging from the water.

 In 1550 Ammannati married Laura Battiferri, an elegant poet and an accomplished woman.
 Later in his life he had a religious crisis, influenced by Counter-Reformation piety, which resulted in condemning his own works depicting nudity, and he left all his possessions to the Jesuits.

 He died in Florence in 1592.